 - 1. The Course will be under the Self-financing scheme. - 2.
 The candidates will be required to pay annual fee of Rs.
 75,000/- as the first installment at the time of provisional admission.
 This fee is to be paid through Demand Draft in favour of the Dean, Faculty of Management Studies,/The Coordinator, MBA (Agri Business), B.H.U. as course fee.
 Second installment of Rs.
 75,000/- as course fee will have to be paid before commencement of third semester class, failing which the student will not be registered as a regular student in the third semester class. - 3.
+In addition to the above fee, such candidates are also required to pay regular fee in cash at the Fee Counter of the University.

-The Demand Draft of Rs.
+- 4. The Demand Draft of Rs.
 75000/- as course fee will have to be deposited in the Faculty at the time of provisional admission.
 The Admit Card will be issued only after the receipt of the Demand Draft of Rs.
-75,000/- as course fee. - 4.
+75,000/- as course fee. - 5.
+If a student requests for cancellation of his/her admission and return of original documents so long as the admission is open, his/her request may be acceded to provided he/she pays Rs.
+25,000/- as cancellation fee to the Faculty. - 6.
 If a student desires cancellation of admission and return of his/her original documents after the closure of the admission in the Faculty but before the 2nd semester examinations are over, his/her request may be acceded to only on the payment of Rs.
 1 lac as the cancellation fee.